Consider the following scenario:

 You execute a query on a memory-optimized table that contains a large index.

 In this scenario, if you use the large index during the query execution, the CPU use might sharply rise to 100 percent very quickly.
-If you have more than one logical processors, only one of the processor usage might rise to 100 percent quickly.
+If you have more than one logical processors, only one of the processors usage might rise to 100 percent quickly.

 This problem occurs because the garbage collection in in-memory OLTP might take a long time to finish if a large index is used in a query execution.